 9. What major breakthroughs in efficiency or effectiveness have we made in our business that could be applied in another industry?

 I would be a little cautious with this unless you have folks on your team from that industry or customers with operating experience in the industry.
-This can easily become unfounded speculation.
-It’s very possible to achieve a strategic advantage by moving laterally into another industry once your technology is proven, but a lack of knowledge of the details of that industry can also blind you to the unsuitability of your offering.
+Be careful of a “grass is greener on the other side of the fence” based on unfounded speculation.
+It’s possible to achieve a strategic advantage by moving laterally into another industry once your technology is proven, but ignorance of the details of that industry can also blind you to the unsuitability of your offering.

 10. What information about customers and product use is created as a by-product of our business that could be the key to radically improving the economics of another business.

-I think this is a dangerous one if it involves sharing customer information without permission.
+I think this is unethical if it involves sharing customer information without permission.
 But if your customer intimacy allows you to recommend relevant solutions from other firms that your customers would welcome, then it’s clearly a basis for partnering.

 11. What is the biggest hassle of purchasing or using or product?